-On 15 October 2011 Occupy London makes camp outside St Paul’s Cathedral.
-On 21 October 2011 a building that had kept open through floods, the Blitz and terrorist threats closes its doors.
-On 28 October City of London initiates legal action against Occupy to begin removing them from outside the Cathedral…
+On 15 October 2011, protest movement Occupy London makes camp outside St Paul’s Cathedral.
+On 21 October 2011, a building that had kept open through floods, the Blitz and terrorist threats closes its doors.
+On 28 October, City of London initiates legal action against Occupy to begin removing them from outside the Cathedral…

 Temple was premiered at the Donmar Warehouse, London, in May 2015 in a production starring Simon Russell Beale, directed by Howard Davies.

 ‘Asks big questions about the role of the church in the modern world… Waters’ virtue is that he allows the audience the freedom to decide where it stands…the play leaves you debating the issues it so cogently raises’